 - Use artificial saliva substitutes (mouthwash or spray), which coat the mouth.

-- Avoid medicines that are known to cause a dry mouth, such as antidepressants, antihistamines, and diuretics.
+- Avoid medicines that are known to cause dry mouth, such as antihistamines, diuretics, and some antidepressants.
+Talk with your doctor if you take any of these medicines.
+Sometimes the benefits of a medicine outweigh the risks.

 - Brush your teeth twice a day and after meals with fluoride toothpaste, and floss your teeth every day.